uPortal-Attic/uportal-app-framework/docs/widgets.md

 # Widgets in uportal-app-framework

-It's possible for uportal-app-framework apps to pull in the markup and configuration for widgets in the MyUW "marketplace" of apps.
+It's possible for uportal-app-framework apps to pull in the markup and configuration for widgets in the MyUW directory of apps.

 You can experiment with widgets in the [Widget Creator][] (currently available in test tier only).